Undistraction/cssapi/README.md

 2. Passing the configuration object to the `cssapi` function which will build your api and return your `api` function.
 3. Use your `api` function from within your components to access your configured values.

+The `api` function is an object of styles, with the keys as camel-cased versions of the original CSS property, for example `paddingLeft` for `padding-left`.
+There are also a number of helpers like `paddingH` which will set `padding-left` and `padding-right`.
+Any valid CSS value can be passed as the value for that style and will be rendered, however by passing the values through the `api` function you get access to your configuration as well.

 ### Breakpoints

 When using traditional CSS we commonly use breakpoints to make changes to UI at different screen-widths.
 Although simple changes are easy - for example to collapse three columns to two or show a navigation menu, there is another type of change that is much harder to manage.
-We often want the spacing in our UI to increase uniformly, or our type to scale up in a sensible way.
-One option is to change the root font size, but this is a clumsy and unintuitive approach, effecting everything on the page.
+We often want the spacing in our UI to increase uniformly, or our text to scale up in a sensible way.
+One option is to change the root font size at different breakpoints, but this is a clumsy and unintuitive approach, effecting everything on the page that uses a relative unit.

-CSSAPI allows you to abstract away the *idea* of spacing or type-scales away from the *implementation* of the spacing or scales.
+CSSAPI allows you to abstract the *idea* of spacing or type-scales away from the *implementation* of the spacing or scales.
 This means you can describe your layout in terms of units of spacing ('rhythm units': `ru`) and named type-scales ('scale:large).
 Using configuration you can then define what these *mean* at different breakpoints and have the library render the implementation.

 This gives you complete control over changes in your UI.
 Whether you want the meaning of a value to change automatically across breakpoints, or whether you want to change the meaning at different breakpoints.
 For example you can choose whether a title should always have a `scale:large`, whatever that means at a breakpoint, or you can decide that it should change from a `scale:large` to a `scale:medium` at a given breakpoint.

 ### A Note On 'rhythm' And 'baseline'

 This library uses a couple of important concepts taken from the world of print.
-The idea is that a consistent vertical rhythm is maintained through the page by ensuring that elements within a page fit within a consistent repeated unit.
+The idea is that a consistent vertical rhythm is maintained through the page by ensuring that elements within a page fit within a consistent, repeated unit.
 You can think of this a little like a grid, only without the vertical lines, or a page of lined paper.
 This is what is known as a 'baseline grid':

 ![Rhythm](/docs/images/rhythm.png)